 Source : Wikipedia

-Prions don't contain DNA, so aren't normally considered to be 'alive' (see:).
+Prions don't contain DNA, so aren't normally considered to be in any sense 'alive' (see:).
 Nevertheless, prions can readily replicate within organisms.
-The mechanism(s) by which they do so is still not yet determined.
+The mechanism(s) by which they do so has not yet been determined.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !